 - Serverless architecture

 … and many variations of these solutions.
-What’s important to remember is that serverless isn’t synonymous with cloud computing—rather it’s an architectural paradigm where the execution of the code is done by the serverless vendor.
+What’s important to remember is that serverless isn’t synonymous with cloud computing—rather, it’s an architectural paradigm where the serverless vendor executes the code.

 Serverless architecture (or computing) means provisioning and managing servers.
-In other words, the code written by the developers runs on servers managed by the vendors—the developers don’t have to configure or overlook how the servers work.
-In turn, they can focus more on the business features of an app and reduced delivery time coming from less workload spent on managing the server infrastructure.
+In other words, the developers’ code runs on servers managed by the vendors—the developers don’t have to configure or overlook how the servers work.
+In turn, they can focus more on an app’s business features and reduced delivery time coming from less workload spent on managing the server infrastructure.